druce/druce.github.io/_posts/2020-12-06-portfolio-optimization.md

 ```

 Finally, we trace out the rest of the frontier.
 We create an array of 200 volatilities between minvol and maxretvol inclusive.
-For each volatility, we solve the optimization for the highest return portfolio subject to volatility <= vol
+For each volatility, we solve the optimization for the highest return portfolio subject to volatility <= vol:

 ```
 vol_limit = cp.Parameter(nonneg=True)